Tests and treatments

-Physicians use several criteria to determine whether a patient is eligible for a liver transplant.
+Physicians use a number of criteria to determine if a patient is eligible for a liver transplant.
 If these criteria are met, a series of tests must be conducted to check if there are contraindications for a liver transplant, e.g. serious cardiovascular or lung disease, etc.

 Guidelines for at homeGuidelines for at home